tucuota/debi-payment-for-woocommerce/README.txt

 == Description ==

-Debi Payment Gateway for WooCommerce is the official payment gateway integration for Debi.pro, allowing your WooCommerce store to accept credit and debit card payments with flexible installment plans.
+Debi Payment for WooCommerce is the official payment gateway integration for Debi.pro, allowing your WooCommerce store to accept credit and debit card payments with flexible installment plans.

 = Key Features =